The Pip: Purpose

 The purpose of The Pip is not known, although there are many hypotheses.
 It is often suggested that The Pip is part of a larger radio relay or control system, which also includes The Buzzer and The Squeaky Wheel, which both follow similar formats.
 In particular, activity on The Pip often used to be followed a few minutes later by a voice message on The Squeaky Wheel, suggesting that both are operated by the same organization and share the same purpose.
-On one occasion, The Pip's characteristic beeping sound could be heard in the background while a message was being transmitted on the Squeaky Wheel's frequency, which may indicate that both stations are even operated from within the same building or room.
+On one occasion, The Pip's characteristic beeping sound could be heard in the background while a message was being transmitted on the Squeaky Wheel's frequency.
+This may indicate that both stations are operated from within the same building, or even room.
 However, these activities have since ceased.
 Later tables of received messages no longer show such parallels.

 A person claiming to be a former worker at the station has shared his memories from working at the station, when he was in charge of it in the 1980s.
 He also shared a diagram of how the marker generator works.

 Until 1986, there was a "Kolos" station on the aforementioned frequencies.
 "Kolos" was the callsign of the North Caucasus Military District's 800th Notification Network.
 It was a network of receiving devices installed in military units, military commissariats, and military factory radio rooms.
 Receiving devices were highly varied, ranging from professional equipment (R-154/155/250) to home receivers with shortwave bands.
 Because precise tuning of the network frequency was required to catch the signal, there was a transmission from the district staff notification service in Rostov-on-Don three to four times a day, and also after changing the frequency.
 The transmission was "I'm Kolos, I'm Kolos.
 Giving you counting for tuning one, two, three, ..., ten.
 I say again..."
 This was transmitted either live or from a recording.

 Readiness checks for some services and communication centers were occasionally made by sending a message like the following: "I'm Kolos, I'm Kolos.
 Only for 815, 223 and 44.
 How do you read me, how do you read me?"
 Afterwards, the named callsigns would call back and report their reception.